govcms-training/site-builder/README.md

 # GovCMS Site Builder

+## Downloading the materials
+Go to https://github.com/govcms-training/site-builder/releases to get the latest version.

 ## Providing Feedback

 We’d love to hear your thoughts on this manual.
 Please give us your feedback via this online form/survey: https://salsadigital.com.au/survey02